Since I've got a hefty TBR and Matt over at Runalong the Shelves is doing a TBR reduction challenge, I figured why not?

 - A book with a spooky or dark theme: Hantu Macabre by Jill Girardi.
 Review: 20/10.

-Stretch goal: A book connected to nighttime in some way = Apparently, I have previously downloaded a book called Midnight Marriage by Lucinda Brant.
+- Stretch goal: A book connected to nighttime in some way = Apparently, I have previously downloaded a book called Midnight Marriage by Lucinda Brant.
 I have just read the summary and I have no idea why I have it on my kindle but okay!
 We shall find out!!!
+Edit 15/12: I read this, left a star review, but not going to do a blog review.

 - A book published by a small/indie press =